ashkanvg/cuJSON/readme.md

 **NOTE**:
 You can change the `Makefile.compile` based on your system.
 These are the possible modifications:
 - Change the `nvcc` path based on your system.
-- You have to set the `gencode` based on your NVIDA GPU.
+- You must set the `gencode` based on your NVIDIA GPU.
 Our default `gencode` is based on our desktop: `-gencode=arch=compute_61,code=sm_61`

 4. Run:
-- if you are looking for JSON Lines (JSON Records that seperated by newline)
+- if you are looking for JSON Lines (JSON Records that are separated by newline)
 ```
 make -f Makefile.run run_small SMALL_DATASETS="custom_dataset1_small_records.json custom_dataset2_small_records.json"
 ```
-**NOTE**: in this file for the buffersizem we set it to `256MB` and you can change it in the code by changing `#define  BUFSIZE  268435456`.
+**NOTE**: In this file, we set the buffer size to 256MB, but you can change it in the code by changing `#define BUFSIZE  268435456`.

-- if you are looking for Standard JSON (One Large JSON Record), in this file buffersize is equal to filesize.
+If you are looking for Standard JSON (One Large JSON Record), the buffer size in this file is equal to the file size.
 ```
 make -f Makefile.run run_large LARGE_DATASETS="custom_dataset1_large_record.json custom_dataset2_large_record.json"
 ```

-5. Your results is ready.
+5. Your results are ready.
 It will print out the following results (for each dataset):
 ```
 Batch mode running...
 1. H2D:                 [host to device time in ms]